Latest Industry Events

 -

-Aggregate 1st-loss B-piece index realized write-downs/shortfalls total return hit -2.5bps for Feb.
+Aggregate 1st-loss B-piece index realized write-downs/shortfalls total return hit -5.4 bps for June.

 -